 - Slow healing time after an injury or surgery

 A chromium deficiency in children and teenagers can also affect their growth.
 They often will exhibit similar symptoms as the ones listed above, so keep an eye out for this in your young ones.

 If you think you may have a deficiency, speak to your doctor about it.
 And take the right steps to get the right amount of chromium back into your diet.

 Chromium, Your Eyes, and You

 Chromium is the body’s regulator.
 Without it, our blood sugar would be off the charts.
-Like it does for the body, chromium also regulates intraocular eye pressure.
+Like it does for the body, the element also regulates intraocular eye pressure.
 A little pressure is good, but too much can lead to vision conditions such as glaucoma.

 Glaucoma is caused by pressure in the eye that can lead to optic nerve damage.
 It goes without saying that this disease will significantly decrease your ability to see.
 And of course, any condition as serious as glaucoma that goes untreated will inevitably lead to blindness.
 Chromium won’t cure glaucoma, but it sure will help prevent it!

 Intraocular eye pressure can also be a result of longs days spent in front of a screen.
 True, I’ve spent long hours in front of a screen as I write this.
 But, I write this comfortably knowing that I have had my intake of chromium for the day!

 If you suffer from digital eye strain or computer vision syndrome, ask your doctor to be tested for a chromium deficiency.
 If they don’t detect a deficiency, good for you!
 But you’ll still want to make sure your levels don’t drop.

 Keeping chromium levels normal has never been easier.
 You can keep your eye pressure regulated and healthy by simply adding it to your diet.
-Because you only need a little amount of chromium, you can easily get it by eating your normal foods.
+Because you only need a little amount of it, you can easily get it by eating your normal foods.

 Chromium comes from its natural solid form, the rock chromite.
 Of course, when we talk about chromium, we are not talking about this.
 Don’t worry you won’t need to ingest a rock to get the health benefits.